mathesh-me/ansible-dynamic-inventory-lb/README.md

 5. Update the `aws_ec2_configs.yml` file with your EC2 instance configurations.

-6. Run the `create_instance.yml` playbook to create the EC2 instances:
+6. Run the `haproxy.yml` playbook to install HAProxy on the localhost:

     ```bash
+    ansible-playbook haproxy.yml
+    ```
+7. Update the haproxy.j2 file as per instructions in the file.

+8. Run the `create_instance.yml` playbook to create the EC2 instances:

+    ```bash
     ansible-playbook create_instance.yml
     ```
-7. Run the `httpd.yml` playbook to install the Apache HTTP Server on the EC2 instances:
+9. Run the `httpd.yml` playbook to install the Apache HTTP Server on the EC2 instances:

     ```bash
     ansible-playbook httpd.yml
     ```
-8. Run the `load_balancer.yml` playbook to create the dynamic inventory:
+10. Run the `load_balancer.yml` playbook to create the dynamic inventory:

     ```bash
     ansible-playbook load_balancer.yml
     ```
-9. Now you can access the load balancer using the public IP address of the load balancer on port 5000.
+11. Now you can access the load balancer using the public IP address of the load balancer on port 5000.

 ## Technologies Used 🛠️